 Unfortunately, this paper shredder is simply not designed for heavy use.
 Long documents or frequent shredding warrants the consideration of a larger unit because heavy use is likely to stress the tiny motor of this machine.
 That said, the AS420C is a great choice for those who only need to shred a few pages per week and don't want to sacrifice too much office real estate.
 Those who require high-quality shredding for larger stacks are better off with another model like the Amazon Basics 12 Sheet Micro-Cut.

 While completing this review, we shredded over 5000 pages of recycled documents ranging from standard 8.5 by 11-inch sheets to stuffed junk-mail envelopes and credit cards.
 In doing so, we evaluated each model's shredding quality and speed, the ease of emptying the wastebasket, and the relative annoyingness of the shrieks associated with documents meeting their doom.
-We also thoroughly researched and evaluated important shredder-related questions, such as, “How much more secure is micro-cut than cross-cut?” and “When is it worth upgrading to a shredding service?”
+We also thoroughly evaluated important shredder-related questions, such as, “How much more secure is micro-cut than cross-cut?” and “When is it worth upgrading to a shredding service?”
 In the end, we identified what we believe to be the best shredders for every application, from home users that only shred a few pages a month to offices that need to dispose of hundreds of sensitive pages at a time and everything in between.
 For more details on our testing process, take a look at our full How We Test article.

 Our paper shredder testing is divided across four different metrics: